-Simultaneously with the issuance of the Series 2020A-2 Bonds, Goldman Sachs & Co.
-LLC, as representative of the Underwriters (the "Representative"), will consent to the Proposed Loan Agreement Amendments and the Proposed Resolution Amendments on behalf of the holders of the Series 2020A-2 Bonds.
-All purchasers of the Series 2020A-2 Bonds will be bound by the consent of the Representative, on behalf of the Underwriters, and by their purchase of the Series 2020A-2 Bonds and acceptance of the delivery thereof, will be deemed to have consented to the Proposed Loan Agreement Amendments and the Proposed Resolution Amendments.
-Upon the issuance of the Series 2020A-2 Bonds and the receipt of the consent of the Representative, the University anticipates that the Proposed Loan Agreement Amendments and the Proposed Resolution Amendments will become effective on July 1, 2020.
+Simultaneously with the issuance of the Series 2020A Bonds, Goldman Sachs & Co.
+LLC, as representative of the Underwriters (the "Representative"), will consent to the Proposed Loan Agreement Amendments and the Proposed Resolution Amendments on behalf of the holders of the Series 2020A Bonds.
+All purchasers of the Series 2020A Bonds will be bound by the consent of the Representative, on behalf of the Underwriters, and by their purchase of the Series 2020A Bonds and acceptance of the delivery thereof, will be deemed to have consented to the Proposed Loan Agreement Amendments and the Proposed Resolution Amendments.